Julius Beck (footballer, born 2005): Loan to AGF

 On 1 September 2023, he joined AGF on loan for the rest of the season.
 The deal also included a purchase option.
 After his loan spell, which saw him play just under 200 minutes of first team time in 8 matches, Beck returned to Spezia.

 Esbjerg fB

-On 2 September 2024 newly-promoted Danish 1st Division club Esbjerg fB confirmed that Beck joined the club on a rental agreement until the end of the 2024-25 season, with an option to buy included.
+On 2 September 2024 newly promoted Danish 1st Division club Esbjerg fB confirmed that Beck joined the club on a rental agreement until the end of the 2024–25 season, with an option to buy included.

 On February 2, 2025, it was confirmed that Esbjerg had bought Beck free in Spezia on a deal until June 2027.
 This meant that after the loan deal ended at the conclusion of the season, he would make a permanent move to Esbjerg.

 Sturm Graz

 On 30 May 2025 it was confirmed, that Beck had joined Austrian Football Bundesliga club Sturm Graz on a deal until June 2029.

+On 5 February 2026, Beck joined Allsvenskan club IF Elfsborg, on a one-year loan deal, ahead of the 2026 season.

 Personal life

 Julius Beck is the son of former Danish footballer, Henrik Beck, born in 1974.
-Beck signed a deal until June 2024 and started on the clubs U-19 team.